godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | 4096 |
 +-----------+------+

 The directional shadow's size in pixels.
 Higher values will result in sharper shadows, at the cost of performance.
+The value will be rounded up to the nearest power of 2.

 .. _class_ProjectSettings_property_rendering/quality/directional_shadow/size.mobile: